auerlab/vcf-split/README.md

 # vcf-split
 Split combined-sample VCF stream into single-sample VCF files.

-Traditional bioinformatics tools need to reread the multi-sample VCF for each extracted sample, which becomes a major bottleneck for large VCFs, especially when they are compressed.
-For example, using bcftools to simply decode a single-chromosome BCF file from one of our SRA projects and dumping the VCF output to /dev/null takes nearly 11 hours:

-time bcftools view --no-header freeze.8.chr22.pass_only.phased.bcf > /dev/null

-    39486.70 real     39456.34 user        28.55 sys

-Repeating this process for the 100,000+ samples in this file would turn it into a massive and senseless HPC job, wasting cluster resources that can be put to better use.
+Traditional methods for splitting a multi-sample VCF stream into single-sample files involve a loop or parallel job that rereads the multi-sample input for every sample.
+This can become a major bottleneck where there are many samples and/or the input is compressed.
+For example, using "bcftools view" with optimal filtering options to merely decode one human chromosome BCF with 137,977 samples and pipe the VCF output through "wc" took 12 hours on a fast server using 2 cores.
+To split it into 137,977 single-sample VCFs would therefore require about 137,977 * 12 * 2 = ~3 million core-hours.
+This translates to 171 years on a single server or 125 days using 1000 cores on an HPC cluster.

-vcf-split can write many single-sample VCFs at the same time.
-It is limited only by the number of open files supported by your operating system, which varies by operating system, file system, and hardware specs, but is typically at least in the tens of thousands.
+vcf-split solves this problem by writing a large number of single-sample VCFs simultaneously during a single read of the multi-sample input.
+The number of parallel output files is limited only by the open file limit of your system, which is typically at least in the tens of thousands on a modern Unix workstation or server.

-vcf-split does not inhale data into memory, so memory use is trivial and it works mostly with cache memory, making it very fast.
+vcf-split is written entirely in C and attempts to optimize CPU, memory, and disk access.
+It does not inhale large amounts of data into RAM, so memory use is trivial and it runs mostly from cache, making it very fast.

-Hence, the sample BCF above can be split in about 30 hours on a decent workstation.
+The example BCF file mentioned above can be split in a few days on a single server using two cores, with three runs of about 45,000 output files each.

 vcf-split is intended to build cleanly in any POSIX environment.
 Please don't hesitate to open an issue if you encounter problems on any